Vungle/simple-sentinel/README.md

 ];

 var options = {
-  // Omit this to track everything that the chosen sentinel knows about:
+  // Omit this to track all servers that the sentinel knows about:
   watchedNames: ["replica_a", "replica_b", "replica_d"]
 };